orbisgis/h2gis/docs/dev/ST_Holes.md

 ### Description

-Returns the given `Geometry` or `GeometryCollection`'s holes as a `GeometryCollection`.
+Returns the given `GEOMETRY` or `GEOMETRYCOLLECTION`'s holes as a `GEOMETRYCOLLECTION`.
 Returns `GEOMETRYCOLLECTION EMPTY` for geometries of dimension less than 2.

 ### Examples